-- ➤ Shortly after the Selection National Championships, CTFI will hold a Selection Training Camp where the National Team will be chosen by the CTFI Selection Committee..
-1st and 2nd place winners of each category at the Selection Nationals will automatically be invited to the Selection Training Camp. - ➤ Competitors alone in their category at the Selection Nationals will qualify to attend the Selection Training Camp. - ➤ 1st and 2nd place finishers must age qualify for the coming World Championships. - Any other athlete who did not finish in the top 2 at the Selection Nationals may be invited to the Selection Training Camp at the option of the CTFI Selection Committee. - No athlete is guaranteed a spot on the National Team, no matter what their placing in the Selection Nationals.
-All athletes membership on the National Team must be confirmed by assessment of the CTFI Selection Committee.
+- ➤ The day following the Selection National Championships, CTFI will hold a Selection Training Camp where the National Team will be chosen by the CTFI Selection Committee. - Athletes finishing in 1st place at the Selection Nationals in divisions of four or more competitors will automatically be selected for Individual Competition on the National Team. - Under rare circumstances, the CTFI Selection Committee reserves the right to accept or refuse the selection of the 1st place athlete (in divisions of four or more competitors) in the event of absence from the National Team Selection Training Camp with written permission from the athlete. - Athletes finishing in 1st place at the Selection Nationals in divisions of three or less competitors will automatically be selected to attend the National Training Camp for further assessment by the Selection Committee. - ➤ Athletes finishing in 2nd place in each category at the Selection Nationals will automatically be invited to the Selection Training Camp for further assessment by the Selection Committee. - ➤ All 1st place finishers must attend and participate in the National Training Camp. - > 1st and 2nd place finishers must age qualify for the same age categories at the coming World Championships. - Any other athlete who did not finish in the top 2 at the Selection Nationals may be invited to the Selection Training Camp at the option of the CTFI Selection Committee. - ➤ Under rare circumstances, the CTFI Selection Committee reserves the right to remove 1st place finishers at Selection Nationals from the list of selected athletes.